vipers-web-design/private-repo-readme/feedverse-README.md

   - If you sign up after the site is 2 months old and wait over a month to subscribe: US$5/month
 - Create phone apps for Android and iOS

+### Admin Controls
+- Everything in one convenient place for admins and moderators

 ## Enhance
 ### Profile
 - Update the rest of the "About" section